Use Mini Wobble Wedges® to Stop the Scuffs

 First you’ll want to level your hanging frame.
 Take a small level and place it on top of the frame, adjust the position of the frame until the bubble is in the center of the level.
 Now lift up the bottom of the frame and place at least two soft/flexible Mini Wobble Wedge® plastic shims between the frame and the wall.
 The weight of the frame will hold the plastic shims in place against the wall.
 Be sure to position them so they are out of sight, so that only the clear edge of the plastic shim is visible.
 Re-level your frame if needed.

 If you’d like to adhere them to the frame, remove the frame from the wall.
 Take sticky-tac or other adhesive, like water based glue or tape, and position the soft/flexible Mini Wobble Wedge® plastic shims (at least two) along the bottom of the frame.
 Again make sure that the plastic shims are just past the edge of the frame, but not sticking out so they will be noticeable.
 Once the adhesive has dried, rehang the frame on the wall and use the level to position it evenly.
 Voilà!
-Now you won’t have any more scuff marks from your frame!
+Now you won’t have any more scuff marks from your hanging frames!